byu-holoocean/holoocean-ros/README.md

 This repository provides ROS 2 integration for [HoloOcean](https://github.com/byu-holoocean/HoloOcean), a high-fidelity marine robotics simulator.
 It enables publishing sensor data and receiving control commands via ROS 2 topics and messages.

+This ROS2 interface is designed to allow the user to configure a [HoloOcean scenario json file](https://byu-holoocean.github.io/holoocean-docs/v2.0.1/usage/scenarios.html#scenario-file-format) and then provide the interfaces to interact with the agent and enviornment with topics, services, and parameters.

 ## Prerequisites

-- ROS 2 (tested on ROS 2 Humble Hawksbill): [ROS 2 Documentation](https://docs.ros.org/en/humble/index.html)
+- ROS 2 (tested on ROS 2 Humble Hawksbill)
 - HoloOcean installation:
   - Source Code: [https://github.com/byu-holoocean/HoloOcean](https://github.com/byu-holoocean/HoloOcean)
   - Documentation: [HoloOcean Documentation](https://byu-holoocean.github.io/holoocean-docs/)